mongodb/docs/source/reference/javascript.rst

 .. js:function:: db.stats(scale)

    :param optional scale: Specifies the scale to deliver
                           results.
-Unless specified, all data are
+Unless specified, this command
-                          reported in bytes.
+                          returns all data in bytes.

    :returns: A :term:`JSON document` that contains statistics
              reflecting the database system's state.

    This function provides a wrapper around the database command ":command:`dbstats`".
-The "``scale``" option allows you to configure how the values of bytes are scaled.
+The "``scale``" option allows you to configure how the :option:`mongo` shell scales the output values.
 For example, specify a "``scale``" value of "``1024``" to display kilobytes rather than bytes.

    See the ":doc:`/reference/database-statistics`" document for an overview of this output.